huggingface/transformers/examples/research_projects/jax-projects/README.md

 model = FlaxGPT2ForCausalLM(config)
 ```

-As explained above we don't compute the loss inside the model, so we will define the loss
+As explained above we don't compute the loss inside the model, but rather in the task-specific training script.
-function here.
+For demonstration purposes, we write a pseude training script for causal lanuage modeling in the following.

 ```python
 from flax.training.common_utils import onehot